Tuesday 13 October 2020

 Waugh can now be wholly a satirist- Society must be comic because Ada and Gladys 'make it go' - but Euripedean Romance is conserved.
 Why?
 There was a substitution.
 An innocent deer took the place of Iphigenia.
 But this meant she would have to slaughter Hellenes- even her own brother, Orestes.
 Christ is a better pharmakos.
 Waugh enters the Church and Stella Maris lustrates Artemis' sea.
 But, Waugh remains puerile.
 The Church can't enter him save in the manner of Captain Grimes entering Knox Minor.
 Waugh dies on the toilet.
 Yet there is a turd on the carpet the family ignore.
 Bereavement, even when the subject of a Synoptic diakonia, or such Social tact as is properly respectful of Death's pomp and circumstance, is always a funny business.
 The fact that 'Society's sometimes comic', means, save when de rigueur, as at the wake, it always is.

-Waugh, some 70 years ago, writing for Commonweal- an American Liberal Catholic magazine- explained the difference between his cinematic style and that of his fellow convert,- (Graham Greene's) style of writing is grim.
+Waugh, some 70 years ago, writing for Commonweal- an American Liberal Catholic magazine- explained the difference between his cinematic style and that of a fellow convert,- (Graham Greene's) style of writing is grim.
 It is not a specifically literary style at all.
 The words are functional, devoid of sensuous attraction, of ancestry and of independent life.
 Literary stylists regard language as intrinsically precious and its proper use as a worthy and pleasant task.
 A polyglot could read Mr. Greene, lay him aside, retain a sharp memory of all he said and yet, I think, entirely forget what tongue he was using.
 The words are simply mathematical signs for his thought.
 Moreover, no relation is established between writer and reader.
 The reader has not had a conversation with a third party such as he enjoys with Sterne or Thackeray.
 Nor is there within the structure of the story an observer through whom the events are recorded and the emotions transmitted.
 It is as though, out of an infinite length of film, sequences had been cut which, assembled, comprise an experience which is the reader 's alone, without any correspondence to the experience of the protagonists.
 The writer has become director and producer.
 Indeed, the affinity to the film is everywhere apparent.
 It is the camera's eye which moves from the hotel balcony to the street below, picks out the policeman, follows him to his office, moves about the room from the handcuffs on the wall to the broken rosary in the drawer, recording significant detail.
 It is the modern way of telling a story.
 In Elizabethan drama one can usually discern an artistic sense formed on the dumb-show and the masque.
 In Henry James’s novels scene after scene evolves as though on the stage of a drawing-room comedy.
 Now it is the cinema which has taught a new habit of narrative.
 Perhaps it is the only contribution the cinema is destined to make to the arts.

 Waugh's own novels are marvelously 'story-boarded'.
 But each episode is so richly constructed, each character imbued with such charm or irritating, yet addictive, eccentricity, that we wish to live over a period of weeks with an operatic serialization of a novel one might previously have read in an hour on a commuter train.
 I understand, some critics thought parts of Brideshead were overwritten- but, with Lawrence Olivier (& which of us, in the bathroom, is not him?) to give tongue to the dying Lord Marchmain's soliloquy, who would cry sufflaminandus erat?
 Here is the Church's version of the Law against Mortmain.
 What follows is reverse Theodicy.
 Man mustn't be modern, so Christ's bride remain ever a coltish maiden.